Mass suicides in Nazi Germany: State encouragement

 The willingness to commit suicide before accepting defeat was a key Nazi idea during the Second World War.
 Adolf Hitler declared his preference for death over defeat in a speech he gave to the Reichstag during the invasion of Poland in 1939, saying, "I now wish to be nothing other than the first soldier of the German Reich.
 Therefore I have put on that tunic which has always been the most holy and dear to me.
 I shall not take it off again until after victory is ours, or I shall not live to see the day!"

-When it became apparent that the Nazis were about to lose the war, Germany's leaders (including Goebbels and Hitler) spoke publicly in favor of suicide as an option.
-Hitler declared on 30 August 1944 during a military briefing, "It’s only [a fraction] of a second.
+When it became apparent that the Nazis were about to lose the war, Germany's leaders (including Hitler and Goebbels) spoke publicly in favor of suicide as an option.
+Hitler declared on 30 August 1944 during a military briefing, "It's only [a fraction] of a second.
 Then one is redeemed of everything and finds tranquility and eternal peace."
 Many supporters of Nazi ideology and party shared the apocalyptic message of National Socialism and looked forward to ending their lives.
 Years of exposure to Nazi propaganda also led many Germans to assume that suicide was the only way out.

 The glorification of violent death is believed to have originated with the post-World War I Nazi struggle for power and the early deaths of Nazi activists such as Horst Wessel.
 In the same way, the suicides of leading Nazis were meant to be seen as heroic sacrifices.
-In a radio speech on 28 February 1945 (circulated in most newspapers in the Reich on 1 March), Joseph Goebbels declared on public radio that, if Germany were to be defeated, he would "cheerfully throw away his life" as Cato the Younger did.
-On 28 March of the same year, the Nazi paper Völkischer Beobachter published an article titled "Risk of One's Life" by Wilhelm Pleyer, which called on Germans to fight to the death.
+In a radio speech on 28 February 1945 (circulated in most newspapers in the Reich on 1 March), Goebbels declared on public radio that, if Germany were to be defeated, he would "cheerfully throw away his life" as Cato the Younger did.
+On 28 March of the same year, the Nazi newspaper Völkischer Beobachter published an article titled "Risk of One's Life" by Wilhelm Pleyer, which called on Germans to fight to the death.